missydupreast/PerScholasDACapstone/README.md

 <br>
 Credit Card Data Observations <br>
 <br>
-During exploratory analysis of the credit card data, I confirmed that there were no duplicate transaction IDs, and I noticed that branch codes and social security numbers related to the branch and customers data, respectively.
+During exploratory analysis of the credit card data, I confirmed that there were no duplicate transaction IDs, and I noted that branch codes and social security numbers are related to the branch and customers data, respectively.
 I also noticed that there were 7 distinct transaction types, which I used as user options in the front-end application program during the transaction search. <br>
 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/a9612c07-368d-48b1-bb57-afe6c7115908) <br>
 The transaction data also indicated that one branch does not have any transactions listed: Branch number 192.
 There were 952 distinct social security numbers, which matched the total number of customers in the customers table.
 After exploring the data, I made changes as needed, to meet the requirements of the mapping document. <br>
 <br>